El Rushbo serving humanity behind the Golden EIB microphone, the Limbaugh Institute for Advanced Conservative Studies.

 You know, let's get to the deplorables comment.

-Um that just in and of itself is devastating.
+That just in and of itself is devastating.

-47% that he was illustrating the odds that he was up against.
+47%, he was illustrating the odds that he was up against.

-But when it leaked out, he said that a fundraiser, when it leaked out, the drive-by's took it and meant that Mitt Romney was describing people by virtue of categorizing them as the 47%.
+But when it leaked out, he said that a fundraiser, when it leaked out, the drive-bys took it and meant that Mitt Romney was describing people by virtue of categorizing them as the 47%.

 And he received the benefit of media doubt that he was categorizing all those people in a negative way.

-They were minorities, they were slackers, they were welfare cheats, whatever, and that's why Romney was saying that they would never vote for him.
+And that's why Romney was saying that they would never vote for him.

-They just they tried to destroy him.
+They tried to destroy him.

-It's still not certain if that comment, more than any other, determined his fate.
+It's still not certain if that comment more than any other determined his fate.

 We still don't know, but it wasn't helpful.

-The media tried to blow it up and destroy him anyway, like they had with any other comments and ads that they were running.
+The media tried to blow it up and destroy him anyway, like they had with any other comments and ads they were running.

-Romney was perhaps the most decent and the most moral person to seek the presidency, right up there with George W. Bush.
+Romney was perhaps the most decent and the most moral person to seek the presidency right up there with George W. Bush.

 And a far cry from Bill Clinton.